jeatt/jeatt.github.io/_drafts/music-to-code-by-scandinavian-edition.md

 ## *End Theme* by Jóhann Jóhannsson

 This is a wonderful piece of music to listen to while leaning back in your chair and drinking a hot cup of coffee, letting your subconscious nibble away at the edges of that tricky problem that you can't quite solve.
 [Listen on Spotify](http://google.com) | [Listen on Rdio](http://google.com)

-## *Am I Wry, No?* by Mew

-Ok I lied, and actually I cheated as well.
-This isn't a good song to code to at all.
-But it's a brilliant song to help you get your head out of the code and back into the real world.
-Case in point: I just gave this playlist a run through while I was working, and coding became air guitar which became air drums which became air guitar which became air drums which became air strings and so on and so forth until the end of the song when it became air piano.
-I've done enough work for today anyway.
-[Listen on Spotify](http://google.com) | [Listen on Rdio](http://google.com)

-## Bonus Estonian

-### *Cantus in memoriam Benjamin Britten* by Arvo Part

-Originally this playlist contained a piece of music by the well known Finnish composer Arvo Part who on closer inspection turned out to be Estonian.
-If you don't mind an Estonian interloper, this composition slots in just after *End Theme*.